sensutec/temp/Git_Workflow.md

 Git and GitHub make it easy to track changes over time, implement features without sacrificing the integrity of the source, and have a well-established version control system with rollback capabilities.

 [Git](https://en.wikipedia.org/wiki/Git_software) refers to a popular source code management system.
 GitHub provides a GUI for reviewing the code managed by Git.
-We call this codebase a "repository".
+We call the codebase managed by Git and GitHub a "repository".

 I'll outline a typical workflow.
 You'll need to make sure that you have Git [installed](https://git-scm.com/download) on your machine.
 You also need to have created a GitHub account.
 Finally, this outline also assumes basic working knowledge of the command line.